-5. The MYC will allow players to play for their town teams as well as independent teams.
-If both the town and independent teams end up in the same division or could possibly play against each other, the player must choose one team at the beginning of the season and stay on that roster for all games in which the two teams meet.
+5. ** The MYC will permit players, legally rostered, to play for their town and another town team as well as independent teams.
+If the town and independent teams end up in the same division or could possibly play against each other, the player must choose one team at the beginning of the season and stay on that roster for all games in which the two teams meet.
 Playdown games included.
-This only applies to town and independent teams.
-Players cannot play on two different town teams at any age level.
+This will be granted on a case by case basis and only with prior league approval.

 8. Head Coaches and Assistant Coaches must be USA Hockey patched in accordance with the new USA Hockey Coaching Education Program and completed all age-appropriate modules.
 Patched coaches must record their certification number on all gamesheets along with their signature.

 9. This is a girls only league and, as such, boys (illegal players) are not allowed to play under any circumstances.
 Any coach who disregards this rule will be given a game misconduct and the game will be a forfeit.

 1. Unless otherwise specified in the Rules and Policies of the MYCGL, the playing rules will be guided by the current USA Hockey/Massachusetts Hockey rulebooks.